caltechlibrary/git-workshop-workflows/README.md

 Alternatively, use the **Sync fork** functionality from the GitHub interface.

-Meanwhile, the upstream repository owner updates the README table of contents.

 Everyone creates a local branch to add a new recipe.

 ```sh